-- less than 0.005 mSv [0.5 mrem] to the whole body - 0.015 mSv [1.5 mrem] to the hands
+- less than 0.04 mSv [4 mrem] total effective dose equivalent (TEDE) (whole body) - 0.45 mSv [45 mrem] to the hands

-The applicable whole body dose limit for adult workers is 50 mSv [5 rem] per year, with individual monitoring devices required when it is likely that an individual will receive 10 percent of that value [i.e., 5 mSv (500 mrem) per year].
-If one of these procedures delivers 0.005 mSv [0.5 mrem], then an adult worker could perform 1,000 of these procedures each year and remain within 10 percent of the applicable limit.
+For adult radiation workers, the applicable limit TEDE (whole body) is 50 mSv [5 rem] per year, and the corresponding limit in 10 CFR 20.1502(a) (i.e., 10 percent of that value) is 5 mSv [500 mrem] per year.
+If one cleaning and lubrication delivers 0.04 mSv [4 mrem], then an adult radiation worker could perform 125 of these operations each year and remain within 10 percent of the applicable limit.

-The applicable whole body dose limit for minors is 10 percent of the annual dose limits specified for adult workers [i.e., 5 mSv (0.5 rem) per year], with individual monitoring devices required when it is likely that a minor will receive a deep dose equivalent in excess of 1 mSv [0.1 rem].
-If one of these procedures delivers 0.005 mSv [0.5 mrem], then a minor could perform 200 such procedures each year without exceeding the individual monitoring device threshold.
+The applicable whole body dose limit for minors is 10 percent of the annual dose limits specified for adult workers {i.e., 5 mSv [500 mrem] per year}, with individual monitoring devices required when it is likely that a minor will receive a deep dose equivalent in excess of 1 mSv [100 mrem].

+If one of these procedures delivers 0.04 mSv [4 mrem], then a minor could perform 25 such procedures each year without exceeding the individual monitoring device threshold.

-For declared pregnant women, individual monitoring devices are required when these individuals are likely to receive during the entire pregnancy, from radiation sources external to the body, a deep dose equivalent in excess of 1 mSv (0.1 rem).
-If one of these procedures delivers 0.005 mSv [0.5 mrem], then a declared pregnant women could perform 200 of these procedures during her entire pregnancy without exceeding the individual monitoring device threshold.
+For declared pregnant women, individual monitoring devices are required when these individuals are likely to receive during the entire pregnancy, from radiation sources external to the body, a deep dose equivalent in excess of 1 mSv [0.1 rem].
+If one of these procedures delivers 0.04 mSv [4 mrem], then a declared pregnant woman could perform 25 of these procedures during her entire pregnancy without exceeding the individual monitoring device threshold.

-The applicable extremity dose limit for adult workers is 500 mSv [50 rem] per year with individual monitoring devices required when it is likely than an individual will receive 10 percent of that value [i.e., 50 mSv (5 rem or 5,000 mrem) per year].
-If one of these procedures delivers 0.015 mSv [1.5 mrem], then an adult worker could perform 3,333 of these procedures each year and remain within 10 percent of the applicable limit.
+For adult radiation workers, the applicable limit for the extremities is 500 mSv [50 rem] per year, and the corresponding limit in 10 CFR 20.1502(a) (i.e., 10 percent of that value) is 50 mSv [5 rem or 5,000 mrem] per year.
+If one cleaning and lubrication delivers 0.45 mSv [45 mrem], then an adult radiation worker could perform 111 of these operations each year and remain within 10 percent of the applicable limit.

-The applicable extremity dose limit for minors is 10 percent of the annual dose limits specified for adult workers [i.e., 50 mSv (5 rem) per year], with individual monitoring devices required when it is likely that a minor will receive a dose to the extremities in excess of 5 mSv [0.5 rem].
-If one of these procedures delivers 0.015 mSv [1.5 mrem], then a minor could perform 333 of these procedures each year and remain within 10 percent of the applicable limit.
+The applicable extremity dose limit for minors is 10 percent of the annual dose limits specified for adult workers {i.e., 50 mSv [5 rem] per year}, with individual monitoring devices required when it is likely that a minor will receive a dose to the extremities in excess of 5 mSv [0.5 rem].
+If one of these procedures delivers 0.45 mSv [45 mrem], then a minor could perform 11 of these procedures each year and remain within 10 percent of the applicable limit.

-Declared pregnant women have no requirements concerning dose the extremities or the monitoring thereof.
+Declared pregnant women have no requirements concerning dose to the extremities or the monitoring thereof.

-Based on the specific situation described previously, no dosimetry is required if an adult worker performs fewer than 1,000 routine maintenance procedures per year; a minor performs fewer than 200 routine maintenance procedures per year; or a declared pregnant woman performs fewer than 200 procedures during the entire pregnancy.
+Based on this example, no dosimetry is required if an adult radiation worker performs fewer than 111 procedures per year; minors perform fewer than 11 procedures per year; or declared pregnant women perform fewer than 25 procedures during the entire pregnancy.